psherwinnicholls/open/README.md

 ## Start a server
 1. Open a terminal on Mac
 2. `cd Downloads/open` — replace Downloads/open with the path to your project
-3. python -m SimpleHTTPServer
+3. `python -m SimpleHTTPServer`
-4. in your browser, go to localhost:8000
+4. in your browser, go to `localhost:8000`
-5. ctrl + c to turn off the server
+5. CTRL + C to turn off the server